shion707/tianhewang.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in the Department of Psychology at UC Berkeley.
 I am broadly interested in the flexibility in human learning.
+One focus of my early PhD work is to understand how the sensorimotor system embeds the uncertainty of the environment to efficiently adapt to the environment.
+Now I am expanding my research to examine how we plan movement and make decisions to incorporate the uncertainty of the other agents.
+I am also generally interested in the function of the cerebellum, a brain region that has been historically associated with learning.
+I build cognitive and neural models to understand how the cerebellum is involved in multiple-domain functions.

 Project 1: Target specific and context-dependent biases in movement reveal fundamental computations underlying motor control
 ======